 More information can be found here: https://docs.microsoft.com/en-us/mem/intune/enrollment/device-enrollment

-So, we know that to manage any device it needs to be enrolled into Intune.
+So, we know in order to manage any device, it needs to be enrolled into Intune.
 This is a manual process, but it can be automated depending on the current state of the device.

-Windows 10 devices that are Hybrid Azure AD-joined can be automatically enrolled into Intune by configuring a group policy object (GPO) on the on-premises domain that targets the OU that you want the member devices to enroll in Intune.
+Windows 10 devices which are Hybrid Azure AD-joined can be automatically enrolled into Intune by configuring a group policy object (GPO) on the on-premises domain which targets the OU you want the member devices to enrol in Intune.

-Azure Active Directory can be configured so that any devices that are Azure AD-joined are auto-enrolled into Intune as well.
+Azure Active Directory can be configured so any devices which are Azure AD-joined are auto-enrolled into Intune as well.
 This is simply a setting within the Mobility (MDM and MAM) section within your Azure AD admin center.
 User groups can be targeted, or the scope can be set to All.
-I would recommend multi-factor authentication is enabled for anyone that is registering a device.
+I would recommend multi-factor authentication is enabled for anyone who is registering a device.

-To simplify enrollment without an Azure AD Premium subscription you can create a DNS (domain name system) alias (CNAME record) that redirects enrollment requests to Microsoft’s Intune servers.
+To simplify enrolment without an Azure AD Premium subscription, you can create a DNS (domain name system) alias (CNAME record) which redirects enrolment requests to Microsoft’s Intune servers.
 Without this, users will have to manually type in the Intune server names during enrollment.

 Windows Autopilot can be used to deploy Windows PCs.
 It is a collection of technologies used to pre-configure new devices before production use.
 Autopilot can also reset, repurpose, and recover devices.
 This can all be achieved remotely with little to no infrastructure with a very simple and easy process.

 A troublesome device can be wiped, reconfigured and ready to go within an hour in the comfort of someone’s home without the need of any physical support from the IT team, therefore simplifying the device lifecycle for both IT and end users.